COMPFEST/jasper/README.md

 - Run this in one terminal:
   - npm start
 - Run this in another terminal:
-  - cd docs && npm run develop
+  - cd docusaurus && npm start

 ## License